heptarch/heptarch.github.io/projects.md

 So, to state it crudely, the IAS is all freedom and no application, and Big Tech is all application and no freedom.
 Creative applied research needs both.
-Collecting our observations so far, we can list some ways that Bell made it happen:
+Collecting our observations so far, we can list a few key factors in Bell's success:
 - Academic freedom
-- Quality hires
 - Material security
 - Stimulating domain of application
 - Decoupling of product and research